 Model Structure: The model is typically a single layer, segmented into different parts to represent varying degrees of freedom.

-Production Deployment: In production, once the optimal weights are determined, they are fixed and remain unchanged to drive the highest performance.
+Production Deployment: In production, once the optimal weights are determined, they are fixed and remain unchanged to give the highest performance.

 The hyperparameter tuning focuses on optimizing the initial weight configuration, regularization parameters, and segmentation of the single-layer structure to achieve convergence and maximize detection performance in rare event scenarios.